JayO-1/system-design-101/README.md

 ### Geospatial Indexes

 When attempting to perform queries on geospatial data, we run into some issues with traditional databases.
 Geospatial data (i.e. latitude and longitude) is comprised of pairs of data points, however, normal databases are only capable of indexing on one column, or, data attribute at a time.
-That is if we wished to, say, find all of the restaurants within 1 mile of the user, the underlying SQL query would require finding all the restaurants with a latitude that is within the user's radius, finding all the restaurants with a longitude within the user's radius then find the intersection between the values.
+That is if we wished to, say, find all of the restaurants within 1 mile of the user, the underlying SQL query would require finding all the restaurants with a latitude that is within the user's radius, finding all the restaurants with a longitude within the user's radius then finding the intersection between the values returned.

 <p align="center">
   <img src="images/normal lat-lon sql query.png">